 Fortunately, there are a number of simple and effective ways of creating an email list, including traditional online and offline tactics, as well as emerging strategies, such as paid search, direct mail, events and special offers.
-The challenges at hand in order to maximize list growth through every customer touch point are:
+The challenges involved in maximizing list growth through every customer touch point are:

 Advertise email sign-up in all catalogs, directory ads and direct-mail order forms.
-A simple checkbox accompanied by a field for writing in an email address on bills, rebate cards, subscription renewals, etc. is all you have to provide to grow your list considerably.
+A simple checkbox accompanied by a field for writing in an email address on bills, rebate cards, subscription renewals, etc. is all you need to grow your list considerably.

-When using this tactic, make sure to email new subscribers as soon as you possibly can.
-Chances are that a significant amount of time has passed since they mailed the form, and it’s crucial to keep your brand fresh in their minds and continue the dialog.
+When using this tactic, make sure to reach out to new subscribers as soon as you possibly can.
+Chances are that a significant amount of time has passed since they mailed the form, and it’s crucial to keep your brand fresh in their minds and continue the dialogue.

-Placing a clear and conspicuous form on your Website will help facilitate email sign-ups for your Website visitors.
-This common acquisition practice is not only effective, but also very easy to implement.
+Placing a clear and conspicuous form on your website will help facilitate email sign-ups for your website visitors.
+This common acquisition practice is not only effective, but it is also very easy to implement.
 There are a few important things to consider when employing this tactic:

 To do this effectively, stick to the following best practices:

 For subscribers who may have been on your list for a longer period of time, a small incentive or discount will often get them talking.
 Marketers should capitalize on word-of-mouth marketing by incorporating email sign-up on viral components, such as features that allow site visitors to forward products, services, wish lists, information online, notifications and more to their friends.